Arpit1409/wordle-next/README.md

 -   `src/components`: Reusable UI components (Board, Row, Keyboard, etc.).
 -   `src/hooks`: Custom hooks (`useWordle` game logic).
 -   `src/lib`: Helper functions and data constants (dictionaries).

+## Disclaimer

+This is a fan-made hobby project inspired by Josh Wardle's original game (now owned by The New York Times).
+It is intended solely for learning and demonstration purposes.

 ## License